 Blood-pressure measurements are normally stated as two readings, SSS/DDD, where SSS is the number for systolic blood pressure and DDD is the number for diastolic blood pressure.
 Systolic blood pressure is a person’s blood pressure as measured during one of their heart’s pumping beats, and diastolic blood pressure is their blood pressure as measured when their heart is resting in between its heartbeats.

 A good place to start is to begin taking CLE Holistic Health Alistrol, a natural health supplement that’s available in precisely premeasured 500-milligram gelcaps.
-Alistrol is not known to interact with any prescription medicines, so you’re free to continue with whatever other medical regime you are already currently on, if any.
+Alistrol is not known to interact with any prescription medicines, so you’re free to continue with whatever other medical regimes you are already currently on if any.